goblinfactory/2024-nue-beta-review/blog/bugs-and-issues.md

 1. [Glow to please support line numbers when using fence blocks][343]
 1. [Adding [codetabs] to any markdown page gives runtime chrome error Failed to resolve module][353]
 1. [Access to current Nuejs version as a system variable][356]

+## Things that need discussion or polish (my 2 cents)

+The following things I didn't quite feel the love;

+### Libraries, Include, Exclude

+[! /img/external.svg] : [includes][includes] and [excludes][excludes]

+1. Including and Excluding assets felt like a very manual way to optimise payload.
+It feels like it should simply `not exist` ? i.e. couldnt Nue just employ some kind of smart tree shaking to determine what things are needed and what are not and deliver an optimal payload automatically?
+2. Does this mean that javascript code won't behave as expected?
+3. How do I import just one function from a library?
+4. If two different pages both import just a function from a lib, how do you write singletons (static) instances?

+### 3. Stability?

+1. I know I said in my "fabulous features" that because so much has been removed it feels really rock solid.
+That's kind of true, but there are moments where things just suddenly don't behave and I can't report it as a bug because the dev team say they can't reproduce, and it feels like I'm gaslighting myself.
+1. For the issue above, it turns out I actually had remembered `[! /img/myimage.jpg]` totally correctly, but for some unknow reason, Nue just REFUSED to render the image, instead it rendered the actual markdown.
+The only way I managed to get it working was to cut and paste `[! img/favicon.jpg]` from a different project, and suddenly it started working again, as if one of the characters I had typed had some encoding issue, or the generated code by the nue compile step has an encoding problem.
+This is not the first time this type of "HUH???" moment ...has happened.
+I even stopped and started nue, and deleted the `.dist` folder just in case.
+I will have to watch this space carefully.
+1. I normally wouldnt make such a big deal of this; but, when trying to learn a new system, if you hit one of these bugs during your learning, it can be a dealbreaker that is so confusing that you just give up and move on and use something that actually works for you.
+So, I will be watching very carefully to see if this happens again soon enough for me to say this is actually a real concern.
+The next time this happens, I'm going to deploy the page, and see if the bug is local to my machine, or persists to production.

 [button label="backity back back" href="/"]